kevinrigot/Stib-Iot/README.md

-# Stib-Iot
+# Stib-Mivb-Passing Time
     Small device to retrieve the passing time of the STIB-MIVB public transport at given stops.
     These stops are hardcoded in the code as favourites.
     The app consists in 2 screen.
     - The selection of the line from the favourite list.